What do technically stable and SEO-optimized websites have in common?

 There’s a plugin for just about any functionality you can think of—from page speed to building an e-commerce site.
-But with such great options come great responsibility on your part to research and read plugin reviews before you take the plugin plunge.
+But with such great options comes great responsibility on your part to research and read plugin reviews before you take the plugin plunge.

 Right-to-Left (RTL) support

 It should not come as a surprise that the world’s most loved CMS supports right-to-left (RTL) languages.
 The lack of support of the Arabic content from CMS platforms elsewhere encouraged many MENA startups to choose WordPress.
-First, you need to ensure your WordPress theme supports RTL languages and test out before switching to RTL mode.
+First, you need to ensure your WordPress theme supports RTL languages and test it out before switching to RTL mode.

 There you have it!
 Don’t take our word for it—do your due diligence.
-Research, find the right theme, read plugin reviews and try things yourself.
+Research, find the right theme, read plugin reviews, and try things yourself.
 WordPress.org is an authoritative resource for all things WordPress, including plugin reviews, guides, and ratings.